 Skip to Content Pinterest tag

-Nutrition and Aging: Eating for a healthy mind and body
+Nutrition and Aging: Eating for a Healthy Body and Mind

 Make Smart Choices

 The optimal eating plan varies depending on age, weight, health status and level of physical activity.
-But for everyone, a balanced diet should contain the following:
+However, some common foods are also the best foods for the elderly who want to change their diet, including:

 Get helpful caregiving tips, advice and articles delivered to your inbox